Backbase/backbase-openapi-tools/rules.md

 Boat comes with a number of Rule Sets which can be selected and used.
 The built in rule sets are documented below.

+For information on how to enable these rules and use them in BOAT see [Enabling Linting](#enabling-linting)
 # InternalRuleSet

 Internal rules which exist simply for the purpose of reporting fatal